carvel-dev/kapp/docs/config.md

       kind: Secret
 ```

 `rebaseRules` specify origin of field values.
 Kubernetes cluster generates (or defaults) some field values, hence these values will need to be merged in future to avoid flagging them during diffing.
 Common example is `v1/Service`'s `spec.clusterIP` field is automatically populated if it's not set.
-See [HPA and Deployment rebase](hpa-deployment-rebase.md) example.
+See [HPA and Deployment rebase](hpa-deployment-rebase.md) or [PersistentVolumeClaim rebase](rebase-pvc.md) examples.

 `ownershipLabelRules` specify locations for inserting kapp generated labels.
 These labels allow kapp to track which resources belong to which application.
 For resources that describe creation of other resources (e.g. `Deployment` or `StatefulSet`), configuration may need to specify where to insert labels for child resources that will be created.